Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 ## Opening the Terminal

-This section will focus on how to open the terminal on a computer with a Windows operating system.
+This section will focus on how to open the :octicons-terminal-24: terminal on a computer with a Windows operating system.

-1.  _Click_ on the Windows icon on the bottom left of your screen to access the "Start menu".
+1.  _Click_ on the :material-microsoft-windows: Windows icon on the bottom left of your screen to access the "Start menu".
     ![windows start menu](./assets/setupS1.png)

     !!! note